Yoga Nidra - finding relaxation between sleep and meditation

 Yoga Nidra - instructions & structure of a session

-• Before you start, you should firstarrive on your yoga mat for yourself .
-Put on comfortable clothes that won't make you feel cold and leave the hustle and bustle of your everyday life in front of your mat.
+• Before you get started, you should first do it for yourself arrive on your yoga mat.
+Put on comfortable clothes that you won't get cold in and drop the hustle and bustle of your everyday life in front of your mat.

-• Basically, the session begins in Savasana, the dead pose.
+• Basically, the unit begins in savasana, the dead position.

-• The body and mind are prepared for yogic sleep with aninitial relaxation session at ; you can slowly arrive on your mat in the here and now, completely with yourself.
+• With an initial relaxation your body and mind are prepared for yogic sleep; you can slowly arrive in the here and now on your mat, completely with yourself.
 Your external perception should slowly gain distance and your awareness should be focused on yourself.

-• Many sessions then work with so-called Sankalpa .
+• In many units, the so-called Sankalpa is worked with.
 This is a kind of resolution, an intention or a mantra that you mentally repeat to yourself over and over again.
 It should be anchored in your subconscious and have a profound effect during relaxation.

-• A body scan is then often performed for body awareness: The attention is guided once through each part of the body, from head to toe.
+• A body scan is then often used for body awareness. body scan is often carried out: The attention is guided once through each part of the body, from head to toe.
 This reduces the tension within these body parts.

 • With awareness exercises emotional tension is now processed and balanced.

-• The visualization is another part of a Yoga Nidra unit.
-Associations are evoked, also with the help of the previously defined Sankalpa, and topics are moved from the subconscious into the conscious mind.
+• The visualization is another part of a Yoga Nidra session.
+Associations are evoked, also with the help of the previously defined Sankalpa, and themes are moved from the subconscious into the conscious mind.
 Blockages can be released and replaced by positive associations such as the Sankalpa.

 Many people who practise regularly are convinced that it helps the body and mind to regenerate better and sometimes even reprograms old patterns.
 Yoga Nidra is not dangerous - but if you don't have much experience with yoga and the like yourself, you should first practice it under professional guidance.
 The teacher's text, which is specifically geared towards the class, also allows Yoga Nidra to address individual issues and make the practice optimal for you.